-Soft foot needs be checked and corrected to within 2.0 thousands of an inch to allow the machine’s frame to run free from distortion.
+Soft foot needs to be checked and corrected to within 2.0 thousand of an inch to allow the machine’s frame to run free from distortion.

 Watch our Shaft Alignment Know-How video to learn about the effects and importance of measuring and correcting Soft Foot when performing shaft alignment.